clipperhouse/netlify/content/go-csharp.md

 ### Testing

-In C#, it's idiomatic to have a separate project (package) for testing.
+In C#, it's idiomatic to have a separate project for testing.
 In Go, it's idiomatic for tests to live in the same package.
 When in Rome.

 In Go, the advantage of tests in the same package is the ability to test internal methods.
-[Here's](https://stackoverflow.com/questions/358196/c-sharp-internal-access-modifier-when-doing-unit-testing) the idiomatic way of testing internal methods that in C#.
+[Here's](https://stackoverflow.com/questions/358196/c-sharp-internal-access-modifier-when-doing-unit-testing) the idiomatic way of testing internal methods in C#.

 Or, you can try my crazy little way of doing [Go-style "alongside" testing in C#]({{< relref "go-test-csharp.md" >}}).
 I like it so far.